MilaNLProc/contextualized-topic-models/README.rst

     ctm.get_topics()

-As you cann see, the high level API to handle the text is pretty easy to use;
+As you can see, the high-level API to handle the text is pretty easy to use;
 **text_for_bert** should be used to pass to the model a list of documents that are not preprocessed.
-Instead, to **text_for_bow** you should pass the pre-processed text used to build the BoW.
+Instead, to **text_for_bow** you should pass the preprocessed text used to build the BoW.

 **Advanced Notes:** in this way, SBERT can use all the information in the text to generate the representations.